 Far from unravelling the ambiguity of the house-symbol, “The Yellow Wallpaper” exacerbates it by its contradictory narrative style.
 An example is the sentence: “That spoils my ghostliness, I am afraid, but I don’t care – there is something strange about the house – I can feel it.”
 At the beginning, the house is referred to as “ancestral halls”… “A colonial mansion, a hereditary estate…a haunted house.”
 These terms embody women’s typically ambivalent attitude to the house.
 The house is the place of their colonisation, but also, in a patriarchal society, their traditional and approved inheritance.
 Like Gilman’s fictional house, many real houses are “haunted” by the ghost of the repressed female self.

 The house as the place of closing off from the outside world of work and wider human interactions is embodied in the episodes in which the narrator looks out on the gardens and surrounds from her upstairs bedroom, which has windows on every side.
-Like the Lady of Shallot in Tennyson’s poem, whose only access to the world is a reflection in a mirror, she is cut off.
-Her only relationship with the outer world is through glass; she is the passive observer of a life from which she is excluded.
-She is, in addition, open to observation herself, like a prisoner.
+Like the Lady of Shallot in Tennyson’s poem, whose only access to the world outside is through a reflection in a mirror, she is cut off.
+Glass allows her to see, but not to interact with, the outer world; she is the passive observer of a world from which she is excluded.
+Conversely, she is constantly open to observation herself, like an inmate of Jeremy Bentham’s circular prison–panopticon: https://en.wikipedia.org/wiki/Panopticon

 Fleenor discusses further ambivalent symbolism associated with the Gothic mansion or castle.
-It can be understood as the maternal body, either the woman’s own body (and the reproductive powers of a woman’s body, her maternity, are most often the cause of her confinement to the house); or her mother’s body, symbolising women’s legacy of restriction, which many in turn unknowingly pass on to their daughters.
+It can be understood as the maternal body, either the woman’s own body (the reproductive powers of a woman’s body, her maternity, are commonly a cause for her confinement to the house); or her mother’s body, symbolising women’s legacy of restriction, which many women unknowingly pass on to their daughters.
 The narrator’s position as a new mother is an important cause of her confinement.
-Yet she has been persuaded and forced to relinquish not only the adult responsibilities but also the immense emotional rewards of motherhood.
+Yet she has been persuaded and forced to relinquish, not only the adult responsibilities, but also the immense emotional rewards of motherhood.
 Finally, in its restrictive and established or antique aspects, the house can be read as a symbol of patriarchy itself.

-3. Finally, the scene can be interpreted in terms of character and the narrator’s condition: she has in a sense escaped from her oppressors, “the woman has got out” at last, the true self is liberated, but at the cost of sanity.
+- Finally, the scene can be interpreted in terms of character and the narrator’s condition: she has in a sense escaped from her oppressors, “the woman has got out” at last, the true self is liberated, but at the cost of her sanity.

 The profound and unsolvable ambiguity of the ending of “The Yellow Wallpaper” on all interpretative levels cements its resistance to incorporation within the literary stereotypes and structures approved by patriarchy.
 The text itself is a feminist rebellion.